 When someone is added, an email will be sent to that member.
 They’ll need to accept the invitation to join the group.
-Once you join, any Aeroplan points that you have will be combined within the group and can be used right away.
+Once you join, any Aeroplan points that you have will be combined into an Aeroplan family sharing pool and can be used right away.

 Why create an Aeroplan family sharing group?

 If it isn’t obvious by now, joining an Aeroplan Family Sharing group is advantageous since you can pool your points.
-Every person who flies on Air Canada can have an Aeroplan number.
-You also now earn points on every type of ticket which is fare based Includes carrier-imposed surcharges, but excluding taxes and fees.
+To simply put it, Aeroplan is one of the best loyalty programs for flight rewards in the world.
+Every person who flies on Air Canada can get an Aeroplan number.
+Tickers purchase for Air Canada flights or Star Alliance partners, you can earn points on the base fare of your ticket.

 Let’s say you’re a family of four and you’re flying from Toronto to Vancouver, and each ticket costs $450 (minus taxes and fees).
 Depending on the fare class, you would each earn points.
 Individually, the points aren’t worth much.
 However, under the Aeroplan Family Sharing group, you’re getting a combined pool of points.
 This is ideal as you can now use the points from people who may not fly as much, such as children and grandparents.

-Some people might be wondering why they would want to pool their points, but it should be obvious.
+Some people might be wondering why they would want to create a family sharing account, but it should be obvious.
 If you’re travelling as a family, then you want to have your points combined so you can easily make redemptions.
 In the old Aeroplan, you couldn’t transfer your points without high fees even if you were related to each other.
 Now families can manage their points together.

 Share your benefits as a family

-In many situations, one family member may have airline status benefits while others wouldn’t.
+In many situations, one family member may have Aeroplan elite status benefits while others wouldn’t.
 This was often a pain for families travelling together as the benefits wouldn’t extend to other members.
-High tier members obviously hated this as it kind of cheapened their status, so Aeroplan has addressed this.
+A high-tier elite status member would obviously hate this as it kind of cheapened their status and airline experience, so Aeroplan has addressed this.

 If one member within the group has status, those benefits can be shared when travelling together.
 Group members can also borrow status (50K or above status only) from another person in the group even when they’re not travelling together.

-Another shared benefit is the preferred rates offered by having an Aeroplan credit card.
+Another shared benefit is the preferred rates offered by having an Aeroplan credit card (such as the TD Aeroplan Visa Infinite Privilege card).
 As long as one member has a co-branded credit card, everyone would get better pricing.
 It’s important to note that benefits that come with credit cards such as free checked bags, lounge access, priority boarding, etc., only apply to the primary cardholder and any authorized users.
 Be sure to read your user guide for the full details of your benefits.
 I personally hold the American Express Aeroplan Reserve Card.
-When I search flights, I get preferred flights.
+When I search for flights, I get preferred flights.
 Since my brother is in my family plan, he also gets preferred pricing when searching for an Aeroplan redemption flight.